-  During 2016-2017 St Joseph’s achieved the Gold Mark as a result of our increased participation in competitive school sports in both intra and inter sporting events.
+During 2017-2018 St Joseph’s retained the Gold Mark for the second year as a result of our increased participation in competitive school sports in both intra and inter-sporting events.
 These are the House Competitions which St Joseph’s organise and the Christchurch Schools Partnership Competitions.

 - Specialist professionals to coach and train all our teachers into delivering high quality lessons.
 (Individual development plan for each teacher)

 - Specialist support in planning the new curriculum.